 The output of the AAS tool is a report containing compliance status and supporting proof/evidence for the compliance claim.
 Additional output may also be (aggregated) evidence from the data gathered during the audit process (e.g., output of intermediate results for further evaluation).
 The report is presented to the auditor in the form of Web dashboard.
+Furthermore, AAS provides policy violation reporting.

-AAS offers a Web User Interface, which enables interaction with the target users.
+AAS provides a web-dashboard, which enables interaction with the target users for easy management of the platform, definition of new audit policies and presentation of audit results-.
 During this interaction, the auditors can use the dashboard to configure (e.g., data collection tool configuration) and control the software agents (e.g., agent lifecycle) and the audit process, as well as to check the compliance status.

-The interaction of the auditors, as the end users of the AAS tool and the tool itself, is based on a set of UI functions that are the outcome of relevant API calls offered by the AAS tool, as shown in Table 11.
+The interaction of the auditors, as the end users of the AAS tool and the tool itself, is based on a set of UI functions that are the outcome of relevant API calls offered by the AAS tool, as shown in Table 17.
 These interfaces can be broadly categorised into being audit/AAS-specific and evidence-specific.
 Evidence-specific (IEvidence Interface) is closely related to functionality described in the Framework of Evidence (please refer to the work in WP:C-8 for more details) and the collection and storage of evidence, whereas audit/AAS-specific (IAudit Interface) provides an audit-focused layer on top of the Framework of Evidence functionality, which also includes the definition and evaluation of audit policies as well as the presentation of compliance results.